MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 [!INCLUDE [preview-banner-section](includes/preview-banner-section.md)]

-When you enable leads support in Sales Copilot, sellers can:
+When you enable leads support in Sales Copilot, leads related accounts and other related records are displayed to the sellers.
+Sellers can:
-- Create leads inline in Sales Copilot.
+- View existing leads in Sales Copilot.
-- Connect an external email address to a lead in CRM system.
-- Save Outlook activities (emails and meetings) to a lead in CRM system.
+- Create and edit lead records inline in Sales Copilot.
+- Associate emails and meetings with lead records.
+- Disambiguate between multiple leads matches.

 After you enable leads support, the user experience to work with leads is similar to working with contacts.
 You'll notice a minor difference in the flow to create a new contact or lead.
 You'll be able to choose whether you want to add an external email address as a contact or a lead.